-Elyria man arrested on child-rape charge in Struthers
+Struthers man arrested in Elyria on child-rape charge

-YOUNGSTOWN — U.S. Marshals with Northern Ohio Fugitive Task Force today arrested an Elyria man wanted for a child rape in Struthers.
+YOUNGSTOWN — U.S. Marshals with Northern Ohio Fugitive Task Force today arrested a Struthers man in Elyria man who was wanted for a child rape in Struthers.

 Kevin Neely, 37, was arrested on Interstate 80 near state Route 57 after marshals learned Neely was planning to go to Lorain County from Struthers.